kartta-labs/Project/README.md

    that determine which files/dirs get mounted in each container, and where, are given by the "volumes" directives in the `docker-compose.yml` file.

-1. Inside any of the nginx containers (editor, mapwarper, fe), run `nginx -s reload` to restart nginx after changing either the nginx conf or any of the application files.
+1. Inside any of the nginx containers (editor, warper, fe), run `nginx -s reload` to restart nginx after changing either the nginx conf or any of the application files.